cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 - **source** - The origin of an action.
 For example, initiated from the user, automatically by the client, etc.

+### Office.Android.DocsUI.PaywallControl.AutoRenewData

+This event is triggered when the user lands on the Subscription Auto Renew Reminder screen.
+The data is needed to ensure that the experience for auto renew reminder is working as expected and to ensure end to end service reliability.

+The following fields are collected:

+- **isAROff** - true if user has their auto renew turned off.

+- **IsSubscriptionPurchaser** - Boolean indicating whether the user is a subscription purchaser or not (beneficiary).

+- **isTrial** - true if user has their trial period ongoing.

+- **ProductId** - subscription product ID.

+- **PurchaseApp** - app where the user purchased their subscription.

+- **PurchasePlatform** - platform where the user purchased their subscription (iOS vs Windows vs Android).

+- **SubscriptionExpirationDateTime** - Date and time when the subscription will expire.

+- **SubscriptionDurationType** - Duration of the subscription.

 ### Office.Android.DocsUI.PaywallControl.AutoRenewUIVisible

 This event captures critical data to understand if the Save flow (in case of Auto Renewal being off) UI is shown to user or not.
 On this screen, user can initiate renewal of their subscription and hence it's important to log this data to ensure there are no failures while renewal or restarting a subscription.